 Heather Heron-Spiers, from Levin, joined the Leprosy Mission Australia Supporter Tour to India and Nepal earlier this year.
 Heather shares her experience with us below:

 I spent a month touring Leprosy Mission hospitals, Vocational Training Centres and economic rehabilitation projects in India and Nepal earlier this year with The Leprosy Mission Australia Tour.
 I was impressed with the quality of the work I saw – the approach was smart, the medicine was state of the art, and the personnel were dedicated.
 A frustration they all wrestled with, however, was the barrier posed by the combined effect of stigma, ignorance and poverty against the early treatment – and, ultimately, elimination – of the disease.
 Of these, stigma makes the least sense and causes the most psycho-social harm.
 As a health psychology researcher, this caught my attention.

-The families of some are amenable to explanation by a Leprosy Mission counsellor that the disease is effectively treated by the antibiotics (Multi-Drug Therapy) provided and is not contagious.
-At the other extreme, leprosy sufferers can be driven out of their families and villages by exclusion and beatings.
-Leprosy Mission addresses community level stigma with street dramas, but in the worst cases a leprosy affected person may have no choice but to move to a leprosy colony.
+The families of some are amenable to an explanation by a Leprosy Mission counsellor that the disease is effectively treated by the antibiotics (Multi-Drug Therapy) provided and is not contagious.
+On the other extreme, leprosy sufferers can be driven out of their families and villages by exclusion and beatings.
+Leprosy Mission addresses community-level stigma with street dramas, but in the worst cases, a leprosy-affected person may have no choice but to move to a leprosy colony.

 Photo Two: The local driving school in Champa is run by the Leprosy Mission hospital and gives leprosy-affected individuals their independence back. © 2012 Malcolm and Sylvia Ireland.